scabini/PArewiring_weights/paper_experiments/README.md

 # Weight Organization Matters: Improving Deep Neural Network Random Initialization Through Neuronal Rewiring

-## Experiments and code for analysis will be available in the future.
+## Scripts for our experiments and analyses will be available in the future.